andrewgormley/bakedco/site/content/work/the-north-face-vectiv.md

     copy: >-
       The North Face partnered with us to produce creative assets that introduced their 'venturer' consumer to the benefits of the new VECTIV™ Futurelight trail running shoes.
-This content had the the ultimate goal of educating consumers on the new technology, as well as leading them to conversion.
+This content had the ultimate goal of educating consumers on the new technology, as well as leading them to conversion.